The Big Lez Show: Norton

 Norton Sparkles is Lez's brother, across-the-street neighbour and archenemy.
 Lez's animosity for Norton is equally reciprocated; Norton tries to disrupt Lez's life and asserts himself onto Quinton as his uncle to spite Lez.
 Quinton will often take refuge in Norton's house when Lez is being abusive, where the two develop a friendship.
 He is the secondary antagonist in the show.

 Norton is the second son of King Laranox and was banished to Earth alongside Lez.
 Norton is portrayed as a camp character and strong hints are made throughout the series to his sexuality, although it is never explicitly stated and sometimes actually denied.
 Norton possesses the same superhuman abilities as Lez but as he is younger, Lez's powers are slightly stronger.

+Norton eventually met his demise by his brother Lez, via several gunshot wounds.